sf-wdi-19-20/modules/w3_d1_2_apis_continued/README.md

 1. Create a new directory and GitHub repo called `spotify_app`.
 2. You'll need `index.html` and `script.js` files.
 Feel free to copy the starter code to get started.
+3. Song title and artist name.
-3. Submit the link to your `spotify_app` repo in the <a href="https://docs.google.com/a/generalassemb.ly/forms/d/14rNXnDaq5X5Rvda-1BRZCl9YmkOoZzf7oxGBEZG_YJE/viewform" target="_blank">homework submission form</a>.
+4. Submit the link to your `spotify_app` repo in the <a href="https://docs.google.com/a/generalassemb.ly/forms/d/14rNXnDaq5X5Rvda-1BRZCl9YmkOoZzf7oxGBEZG_YJE/viewform" target="_blank">homework submission form</a>.

 ### Stretch Challenges / Bonus

-1. Favoriting
+1. Album artwork, play preview
 2. Allow the user to search by `album` or `artist` in addition to `track`

 ## Docs & Reading